In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 kubectl taint nodes data-plane-1 octelium.com/gateway-init=true:NoSchedule

-- If the data plane node (i.e.
+- If the data-plane node (i.e.

 data-plane-1